-The Chino Valley Fire District’s Clerk of the Board’s Office supports the Chino Valley Fire District Board of Directors and the fire chief.
-The Clerk of the Board’s Office serves as the clearing house for all matters requiring the review or executive action of the Chino Valley Fire District governing authorities and serves as the general administration manager.
+Chino Valley Fire’s Clerk of the Board’s Office supports the Chino Valley Fire District Board of Directors and the fire chief.
+The clerk of the board’s office serves as the clearing house for all matters requiring the review or executive action of the Chino Valley Fire District governing authorities and serves as the general administration manager.

 The clerk of the board is charged with processing and disseminating all board directives, policies, and ordinances.
 The clerk of the board also serves as custodian of all official records and oversees the preparation and posting of public meeting agendas, public hearing notices, and ordinances.
 The clerk of the board is also responsible for public records in accordance with the California Public Records Act and serves as the filing officer for conflict of interest statements as required by the California Fair Political Practices Commission.

-The next election is scheduled for November 2022.
+The next General District Election is scheduled for November 5, 2024.
 Additional information can be obtained by contacting the San Bernardino County Registrar of Voter’s Office.

 DISTRICT OF DISTINCTION ACCREDITATION

 CATALOG OF ENTERPRISE SYSTEMS

 Catalog of enterprise systems that collect public information.

 View Chino Valley Fire Board Policies and Procedures.

 AGENDAS and MINUTES